li630925405/daily-life-vocoder/README.md

     or download APK directly on its website.

 2. Unzip our project into the MobMuPlat folder on your phone.
 3. Run the app.
-Click the menu button on the top left and choose the file "ConvTimbre.mmp", and you'll be able to run this project!
+Click on the file "ConvTimbre.mmp" and you'll be able to run this project!

 In this project we use [Mobmuplat](https://danieliglesia.com/mobmuplat/) Editor to design and test our GUI and interaction.
 Mobmuplat is a standalone iOS+Android app which supports interact with [PureData](https://puredata.info/) patches with a neat graphical use interface and mobile hardware input.